vatlab/vat-docs/content/Applications/Association/single_gene/WSS test.md

 ### 1. Introduction

 The method proposed by Madsen and Browning 2009 first introduced the idea of assigning "weights" to rare variants within a genetic region before they are collapsed.
 In this case the variants having higher weights will have more substantial contribution to the collapsed variant score.
-In the Madsen & Browning paper the "weights" are defined as {$\sqrt{n\_iq\_i(1-q\_i)}$} with the assumption that the "rarer" the variant, the larger the risk effect it is to a phenotype.
-The {$q\_i$} in the original paper was based on observed control sample, which might result in inflated type I error(Mathieu Lemire, 2011).
-Implementation of the WSS statistic in the `WSSRankTest` method uses the same definition for {$q_i$} but the Mann-Whitney U test ([definition and C++ implementation for this program][1]) now relies on a full permutation procedure rather than normal approximation, such that the bias is correctly accounted for.
+In the Madsen & Browning paper the "weights" are defined as <script type="text/javascript" src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=default"></script> \\(\sqrt{n\_iq\_i(1-q\_i)}\\) with the assumption that the "rarer" the variant, the larger the risk effect it is to a phenotype.
+The \\(q\_i\\) in the original paper was based on observed control sample, which might result in inflated type I error(Mathieu Lemire, 2011).
+Implementation of the WSS statistic in the `WSSRankTest` method uses the same definition for \\(q\_i\\) but the Mann-Whitney U test ([definition and C++ implementation for this program][1]) now relies on a full permutation procedure rather than normal approximation, such that the bias is correctly accounted for.

 As with the [Varible Thresholds strategy][2], the idea of weighting can be applied to many other rare variant methods.
 The `WeightedBurdenBt` and `WeightedBurdenQt` methods implements the Madsen & Browning weighting based on controls (or samples with low quantitative phenotypic values) or the entire population, and tests for association for both case control and quantitative traits with/without presence of phenotype co-variates.